 Günther Seibicke began his naval career in August 1932.
-This was four months later than usual, due to an accident in which the German sailing school ship Niobe sank in June 1932 after capsizing.
-Most of the cadets (27 men) of Crew 1932 died in this accident; therefore, a few young men from all over Germany were selected to replace them.
+This was four months later than usual, due to an accident in June 1932 in which the German sailing school ship Niobe sank after capsizing.
+Most of the cadets (27 men) of Crew 1932 died in this accident; they were replaced by young men selected from across Germany.

-After serving on the light cruiser Königsberg, Seibicke served for more than four years on several minesweepers, starting in 1936.
-In the first year of the war he received both Iron Crosses.
-In April 1941 he transferred to the U-boat force and after the usual training he commissioned U-436 in September 1941.
+After serving on the light cruiser Königsberg, Seibicke spent more than four years in minesweepers, starting in 1936.
+For the first years of the war he commanded minesweeper M 4, and was awarded both the Iron Cross 1st and 2nd Class in 1939.
+In April 1941 he transferred to the U-boat force, and following standard training commissioned U-436 in September 1941.

-He made eight patrols with the boat, mostly in the Arctic Sea and in the North Atlantic, before U-436 was sunk with all hands on 26 May 1943 (Niestlé, 1998).
+He took her on eight patrols, mostly in Arctic and northern waters, but also in the North Atlantic, until U-436 was sunk with all hands on 26 May 1943.
+(Niestlé, 1998)